 Bee Friendly Bush Fruits

 Bushes are of course perennials.
 Many kinds of bush fruit are hardy to colder zones and easy to grow.
-Many other types of flowering bushes are bee-friendly and those can be found listed in this article.
+Many other types of flowering bushes are bee-friendly.

 - Blackberries: Zones 4-9 depending on the variety